FrancoBujakiewicz/FrancoBujakiewicz/README.md

 ### Own software pieces 💎

-**Latte** 📈 (In developing)
+**Latte** 🍦 (In developing)
-- Ice cream 🍨 shop stock 🍦 and orders system 🍧
+- Ice cream 🍨 shop stock and orders system 🍧
 - Web backend using Java ☕ and Spring Boot 🍃
-- Storage 🗄️ with SQLite 🛢️ and MariaDB 🦭 (In different branches)
+- Persistence with SQLite 🗄️ and MariaDB 🦭 (In different branches)

+**Prisma** 🌈
+- Neovim theme changes depending the language 🎨
+- A tiny Lua module and theming files 🔵
+- Define colorschemes for your favorite languages 🧑‍🎨